 You only really need a double-wall tent if you are in seriously extreme conditions, like mountaineering.
 If you are cold-weather camping, an excellent 3-season tent with the right sleeping gear works great.

 Now that you have clothing and a tent, it’s time to figure out the best way to sleep when cold weather camping.
 You pretty much sleep in the same gear you layered on, but you can adjust depending on how you feel.

-A good sleeping pad will provide insulation and keep you off the cold ground.
+A good sleeping pad provides insulation and keeps you off the cold ground.
 It will also help protect you from moisture and drafts.

 Sleeping pads have an R-value rating, which indicates how well the pad resists heat loss.
 There is a testing process that you can read about here.
 The higher the R-value, the better the insulation.

-R-values are pretty simple to understand, and I like simple.
+R-values are pretty simple to understand, and I like simplicity.
 Values range from less than 2 to greater than 5.5.
-So, a pad with an R-value of 2 is warmer than an R-value 1 pad (twice as warm).
+So, a pad with an R-value of 2 is warmer than an R-value of 1 pad (twice as warm).

 For camping in 30-degree weather, a pad with an R-value in the 2 to 4 range is suitable.
 Typically the higher the R-value, the more expensive the pad.

-Your standard run-of-the-mill blow-up air mattress is not going to cut it in cold weather.
+Your standard run-of-the-mill blow-up air mattress will not cut it in cold weather.
 Instead, an insulated air mattress is the way to go if you want a comfy mattress, especially sleeping next to another person.

 Now that you have a base layer to sleep on, it’s time for a nice cozy sleeping bag to keep you warm.